-LEAVE OF ABSENCE
+Sec.
+4.10 LEAVE OF ABSENCE

-Department Directors may grant an employee a leave of absence without pay for a period not to exceed 30 days.
+Department Directors may grant an employee a leave of absence without pay for a period not to exceed 30 days if no leave banks are available.
 The Mayor must approve a request for a leave of absence without pay in excess of 30 days.

-PERSONAL LEAVE DAYS
+Sec.
+4.11 PERSONAL LEAVE DAYS